Summary and Schedule

 - It comes with pandoc pre-installed.

-- A dedicated BASH console so you can easily switch between R and Git operations.
+- It provides a dedicated BASH console so you can easily switch between R and Git operations.

 - On Windows, it will automatically detect your R installation without